licton/licton_springs/content/big_tesla_2018.md

 og_image: images/tesla/overview.jpg

 Right to the northwest of Licton Springs park at the Seattle City Light North Service Center lies a beautiful art piece by Merrily Tompkins.
-The art not only serves as a sign of nicer weather, as flowers bloom from Tesla's head but also serve as a great reminder that technology and nature can coexist in harmony.
+The art not only serves as a sign of nicer weather, as flowers bloom from Tesla's head but also serves as a great reminder that technology and nature can coexist in harmony.
 In a way, it's the perfect Seattle art piece, a city nestled in some of the most profoundly beautiful natural environments while leading the way in our technological future.